 Question (Jan – Freire Wedding Photo): Rebecca, you are one of the best bridal hair stylists in South Florida.
-As a professional wedding photographer, I want to ask you one question that lies in my head for a couple of years.
+As a professional wedding photographer, I want to ask yourself one question that lies in my head for a while.

-Tell me one thing.
-It’s that even the hairstylist doesn’t know about this factor or they just don’t care?
-I believe that all professionals have to be able to convince their clients (brides in this case) do things that actually work instead of things that are only beautiful.
+Tell me something.
+Do you think that even hairstylist doesn’t know about this or they just don’t care?
+I believe that all professionals must be able to convince their clients (brides in this case) to do things that actually work instead of only beautiful things.

-I always tell everything openly to my brides, even not very popular things.
+I always say everything to my brides openly, even not very popular thoughts.
 But they usually get it, because they see that it’s coming from real-life experience.
-But advising hairstyle is usually something I’m not asked for.
+But advising hairstyle is often something that I’m not asked for.
 Here are two pictures of the worst and amazing hairstyle, according to my opinion.

 Here are two pictures of the worst and amazing hairstyle according to my opinion.